egoist/rollup-plugin-postcss/README.md

 Type: `({ code, map, codeFilePath, mapFilePath }) => any`

-A function to be invoked before extracting CSS file, you can make it return `false` to disable CSS extraction.
+A function to be invoked before extracting CSS file, you can make it return `false` to disable writing CSS and map file.

 ## License